 o Energy ratings

-- Online dispute resolution – purchase across jurisdictions
+· Online dispute resolution – purchases can be made across jurisdictions

-- Health and environment: sustainable environment (rare earth metals embedded in the products).
+· Health and environment: sustainable environment (rare earth metals embedded in the products).
 Next upgrade.
-Recyclable technologies.
+Recyclable technologies preferred.

 o Building privacy as a concept from very beginning and switch on and off and give people options (e.g. auto-delete).
 If people shift devices.
 And people to still have anonymity.

-- Free up market place, builds a trust relationship, we have more hope of producing new opps.
+· Free up market place, builds a trust relationship, we have more hope of producing new opportunities.

 500 participants in 7 work streams (30+ per month)